 The American and Afghan soldiers began searching a series of qalats within a small community of interconnected stone and mud residences.
 Colorfully painted corrugated metal gates or hanging fabrics marked the doorways of each household, behind which were typically several smaller rooms and a courtyard that housed a mixture of people, cows, goats, and chickens.
 It was late afternoon, and in some homes pots with cooking oil had been hastily abandoned as the women and most female children were quickly stowed away from the eyes of the strange males searching the rooms.

-A young girl looks on as Afghan and US troops search the qalat.
+A girl looks on as Afghan and US troops search her family’s residence.
 Photo by Bill Ardolino/LWJ.

 American and Afghan soldiers attempted to question the residents of each searched house about the recoilless rifle and the white sedan, while a civil affairs detachment led by First Lieutenant Andrew Docksey tried to make polite inroads by offering agricultural assistance.
 Although some of the Afghans were friendly, most were reserved, and a few openly gave the Americans “the stinkeye.”
 The civilians were almost universally more at ease with the ANA, and many exchanged friendly jokes and handshakes with the Afghan soldiers.
 The Afghan personnel led the way into every residence, steered the foreigners away from the rooms containing females, and assisted in gathering information.
 Whatever their tactical deficiencies, it was clear that the Americans could not conduct counterinsurgency without them.